Project Setup

 match your database settings.

-Running the chain
+Run the chain

-(From root directory) start your chain:
+From the root of the blockchain, start your chain:

 INFO 2120-01-01 23:59:59.999 [main] BaseConfigurationDataStore - Creating initial configuration for chain 1 with BC RID: